argocon22Workshop/ArgoCDRollouts/docs/201_README.md

 ## Tasks:
 [Task 1](Tasks-201-Rollouts/task1.md) - Perform a canary rollout with Istio

-[Task 2](Tasks-201-Rollouts/task2.md) - Perform a canary rollout with AnalysisRun auto rollback
+[Task 2](Tasks-201-Rollouts/task2.md) - Perform a canary rollout with AnalysisRun and auto rollback

-[Task 3](Tasks-201-Rollouts/task2.md) - Create a canary rollout with an Experiment
+[Task 3](Tasks-201-Rollouts/task3.md) - Create a canary rollout with a traffic mirroring step

-[Task 4](Tasks-201-Rollouts/task4.md) - Create a canary rollout with a traffic mirroring step
+[Task 3](Tasks-201-Rollouts/task4.md) - Create a canary rollout with an Experiment